 Then, in 1985, came The Handmaid's Tale, the dazzling, futuristic story of a negative utopia that elevated Atwood from national treasure to international sensation.
 Each of her subsequent books, including the novels Cat's Eye, The Robber Bride, and Alias Grace, have earned international acclaim and expanded her worldwide popularity.

-She has so far published more than 40 books, including four titles for children - the most recent of which is 1995's delightful Princess Prunella And The Purple Peanut.
+She has so far published more than 40 books, including various titles for children - the most recent of which is 2011's delightful Wandering Wenda and Widow Wallop's Wunderground Washery.

 Since the early 1970s, Atwood has shared her life with fellow writer Graeme Gibson.
 (When asked what it was like to live with another writer, she quipped: "Better than a dentist.
 At least another writer knows why you are being so strange.
 And you can take long vacations.")
 Together they have three children.